Italy’s Tuscany & Umbria: Art & Architecture Tour

 “Our expectations were to have an experience similar to what Dr. Cook presented in his Great Courses series.
 This trip far exceeded our expectations.
 We learned a lot more medieval and Christian history than expected.
 Dr. Cook was also far more engaging than we could have hoped.
 Not only does he love to teach, but he was genuinely interested in what our experiences were and how we perceived things.
 This was a wonderful trip mostly because Bill Cook is a work of art himself.
 The trip was stunningly good.” – Jeff Koester

 Day 1: Depart the USA.

-Day 2: Arrive into Florence.
+Day 2: Arrive into Florence, a UNESCO World Heritage Site.
 In the evening, enjoy a walking tour before heading out to our Welcome Dinner.
 Overnight for four nights at an elegant, centrally located hotel.
 (D)

 Day 3: Begin today in the heart of Florence with a visit to the famed Galleria degli Uffizi.
 This 16th century palace once housed government offices but is now home to the world’s greatest collection of Renaissance art.
 Savor this opportunity to admire Botticelli’s ‘The Birth of Venus’, Michelangelo’s ‘Holy Family’, da Vinci’s ‘Adoration of the Magi’ and Raphael’s ‘Madonna and the Goldfinch’ and many more.
 Next, we peek at the Vasari Corridor, built on the order of Grand Duke Cosimo de’ Medici so that he could pass from the palace to his government offices without being exposed to the threat of the public.
 Continue through the Piazza della Signoria to the Galleria dell’Accademia where we take in Michelangelo’s David along with many other impressive Renaissance sculptures and paintings.
 This evening dinner is on our own.
 (B/L)